ryne/phas-scrape/README.md

 # Phas Scrape

-A simple web scraper to pull all current ghosts and relevant information (if available), creating a JSON starterpoint for building out ghosts and relevant information.
+A simple web scraper to pull all current Phasmophobia ghosts and relevant information (if available), creating a JSON starterpoint for building out ghosts and relevant information.

 ## Available Scripts